conterra/secman-userinfo-service-sample/README.md

 }
 ```

-You should get back something like:
+This should return something like:

 ```json
 {